 (a) Within \\\\\\ after the end of the Wind-Down Period upon request by Amicus, GSK shall either return to Amicus or destroy all tangible items pertaining to a Terminated Product in each country of the Affected Area and comprising, bearing or containing any Amicus Trademark and/or the Amicus House Marks that is in GSK's possession.
-Effective upon the end of the Wind-Down Period, GSK shall cease to use all Trademarks and trade names of Amicus (including the Amicus House Marks and all Amicus Trademarks) with respect to the Terminated Products in the Affected Area, and all rights granted to GSK hereunder to use such Trademarks and trade names of Amicus with respect to the Compound and Terminated Products in the Affected Area shall terminate.
-In addition, at Amicus' option, which shall be exercised by written notice to GSK, and upon payment by Amicus of the out-of-pocket costs of assignments and of the out-of-pocket costs incurred to identify, design and register (including but not limited to clearance filing and maintaining) of any GSK Trademark selected by the JSC that had been used with each Terminated Product in the Affected Area (each, a "GSK Terminated Product Trademark"), GSK shall promptly assign to Amicus, \\\\\\, all rights of GSK and its Affiliates in and to such GSK Terminated Product Trademarks, including all registrations and applications for registration for such GSK Terminated Product Trademarks, including all registrations and applications for registration for such GSK Terminated Product Trademarks, including all registrations and applications for registration, GSK shall cash for use Marks.
+Effective upon the end of the Wind-Down Period, GSK shall cease to use all Trademarks and trade names of Amicus (including the Amicus House Marks and all Amicus Trademarks) with respect to the Terminated Products in the Affected Area, and all rights granted to GSK hereunder to use such Trademarks and trade names of Amicus (including the Amicus House Marks and Iterminate.
+In addition, at Amicus' option, which shall be exercised by written notice to GSK, and upon payment by Amicus of the out-of-pocket costs of assignments and of the out-of-pocket costs incurred to identify, design and register (including but not limited to clearance filing and maintaining) of any GSK Trademark selected by the JSC that had been used with each Terminated Product in the Affected Area (each, a "GSK Terminated Product Trademark"), GSK shall promptly assign to Amicus, \\\\\\, all rights of GSK and its Affiliates in and to such GSK Terminated Product Trademarks, including all registrations and applications for registration for such GSK Terminated Product Trademarks in the Affected Area and all associated goodwill.
+For the avoidance of doubt, the foregoing shall not include any GSK House Marks.
 Further, upon payment by Amicus of the out-of-pocket costs of assignment and registration, GSK shall romsfer to Amicus all domain names established by GSK for use with a Terminated Product in any country of the Affected Area.